Excitation spectra of quantum matter without quasiparticles I: Sachdev-Ye-Kitaev models

-We remark that since the series (\ref{eq:fullgpmcorr}) is perhaps asymptotic the relevance of higher order terms depends on the range of $\omega \in [0,\omega_{\textrm{max}}]$ for which we approximate the exact result.
+We remark that since the series (\ref{eq:fullgpmcorr}) is asymptotic \footnote{This can be seen from $q=2$ case, where the explicit formula (\ref{eq:Gtauq2}) for $G(\tau)$ is available. } the relevance of higher order terms depends on the range of $\omega \in [0,\omega_{\textrm{max}}]$ for which we approximate the exact result.
 That means that if we truncate series at order $p_{\textrm{max}}$ the maximal frequency $\omega_{\textrm{max}}$ for which this series gives reasonable approximation to the exact result is roughly determined by the condition that the term $(\omega_{\textrm{max}}/J)^{p_{\textrm{max}}}$ becomes comparable with the lower order terms in the series.
 Based on this and approximate values of the coefficients $\alpha_{h}$ for the fermionic SYK$_{4}$ model we keep only $2$ or $3$ leading terms written in (\ref{eq:gpmfermnthetanon}).

 We also notice that the coefficient $\alpha_{0}^{\textrm{A}}$ can be found by fitting the numerical curve by the linear correction

 We present the solutions of the equations \eqref{spmdef} - \eqref{eq:bndcond1} and the corresponding fitting of the analytical formula \eqref{eq:gpmfermnthetanon} in the Fig.\ref{spdfermPiov7} for the fermionic spinon model and in the Fig.\ref{spdbosTh026} for the bosonic spinon model.